Jurong Junior College: Principals

-Identity and culture

-College crest

-The circular shape of the crest represents continuous improvement and lifelong learning, reinforcing the spirit of excellence, dynamism and wholeness in all individuals.
-The circle, which represents the individual, stands on concentric arcs that represent Discipline and Motivation, which in turn come together in a bold, strong arc signifying Innovation and Enterprise.
-These strengths provide the momentum for the individual to succeed in the global economy and contribute to the community.
-It is coloured green, which represents life, vibrancy, energy and growth.

 Uniform

 The full college uniform consisted of beige shirts and trousers for boys, and beige blouses and skirts for girls.

 Local music heritage

 Jurong Junior College was widely regarded as the cradle for Xinyao (Chinese:新谣), a genre of songs originated in the 1980s that is unique to Singapore, and which have had a strong influence in Singapore's music scene.
 Famous Xinyao bands that were formed in Jurong Junior College include Subway Xinyao band (地下铁新谣小组), who were known for their song "Night at the Subway" (夜在地下铁) from 1983 to the 1990s.
 Its main singers include local celebrity Eric Moo, who was a student at Jurong Junior College in the 1980s.

 Campus

 The premise of Jurong Junior College comprises 16 blocks.
 Some of the facilities include a 3-storey classroom block, a 2-storey library, computer laboratories, lecture theatres and a multi-purpose hall, all of which are air-conditioned.
 The college has five lecture theatres, with the 600-seater Lecture Theatre 5 (LT5) being the largest.
 Also, there is a 4-storey People Development (PD) block which houses various special rooms for the Chinese Language Elective Programme (CLEP), Racial Integration Programme and some CCAs such as Chinese Orchestra.
 The Leaders Network and Students' Council Room are at level 2, and the computer laboratories, with three labs in total and one Gambling lab, are at level 4.